uber-archive/failpointsjs/README.md

 ## Example

-Dynamically set failpoints in your request handlers and also toggle on embedded Your server:
+Dynamically set failpoints in your request handlers and also toggle on embedded library failpoints.

+Your server:

 ```js